-If the Ack Type subfield(#12594) is 0 and the TID subfield(#12368) is 15, then the Block Ack Starting Sequence Control, 2 octets reserved and RA fields are present and the Per AID TID Info field acknowledges a Management frame sent by an unassociated non-AP STA.

-If the Ack Type subfield is 1 and the TID subfield(#12368) is less than 8 or equal to 15, then the Block Ack Starting Sequence Control and Block Ack Bitmap subfields are not present and the Per AID TID Info subfield acknowledges successful reception of a single MPDU indicated by the TID of the AID TID Info subfield.
+(#12596, #12005, #11913, #11856, #12004, #12082, #12083, #12577, #12744, #12991)If the Ack Type subfield is 1 and the TID subfield(#12368) is less than 8 or equal to 15, then the Block Ack Starting Sequence Control and Block Ack Bitmap subfields are not present and the Per AID TID Info subfield acknowledges successful reception of a single MPDU indicated by the TID of the AID TID Info subfield.
 If the Ack Type subfield is 1 and the TID subfield of the AID TID Info subfield is 14, then the Block Ack Starting Sequence Control and Block Ack Bitmap are not present and the Per AID TID Info subfield acknowledges successful reception of all the MPDUs carried in the eliciting A-MPDU.
 The responding STA determines that all the MPDUs carried in the eliciting A-MPDU are successfully received if the all the MPDUs that precede the first MPDU delimiter with EOF equal to 1 and MPDU Length field equal to 0 are received successfully.
 The Ack Type subfield is not set to 1 when responding to an MU-BAR Trigger frame.
 If the Ack Type subfield is 0 and the TID value of the Per AID TID Info subfield is smaller than 8, then the Block Ack Starting Sequence Control and Block Ack Bitmap subfields are present.

 The context and the presence of each optional subfield in a Per AID TID Info subfield in a Multi-STA BlockAck frame is defined in Table 9-24b (Context of the Per AID TID Info subfield and presence of optional subfields if(#11060) the AID11 subfield is not 2045).

-If the Ack Type subfield is 0, the Fragment Number subfield encoding indicates the length of the BlockAck bitmap subfield as defined in Table 9-24c (Fragment Number subfield encoding for the Multi-STA BlockAck variant).
+If the Ack Type subfield is 0 and the TID subfield is less than 8(#12372), the Fragment Number subfield encoding indicates the length of the BlockAck bitmap subfield as defined in Table 9-24c (Fragment Number subfield encoding for the Multi-STA BlockAck variant).

 Table 9-24c—Fragment Number subfield encoding for the Multi-STA BlockAck variant